 Top tip - how to use one Ilish mach to make different dishes including Narkel Doodh-e Ilish Mach

 If you want to use one Ilish Mach to make various dishes without ethical concerns, here's a plan for a nuclear family.
 We only buy Ilish twice a year and aim for fish over 1.5kg.
-After cleaning the fish, I divide it into four portions.
+After cleaning the fish, I divided it into four portions.
 The head and tail are used to make Ilish Macher Ambole, while the remaining portions (around four pieces per set) are used to make different dishes.
 This way, we get to try various delicacies without over-procuring.
 Occasionally, if we visit Digha, Madarmani, or Sankarpur during the Ilish season, we purchase two to three whole fish (around 1.5kg) and refrigerate them as they are.
 However, we need to be mindful of how much we procure to save the species.
 Lastly, refuse to buy KHOKA ILISH.

 Narkel Doodh- e Ilish aka Hilsa in coconut milk - RecipePrint